circonus/docs/content/circonus/on-premises/installation/installation.md

 #### `data_storage` Attributes {#data_storageAttributes}
  * **`one_minute_rollup_since`** - Optional.
-Informs the `web_frontend` components of when one-minute data collection began.
+Informs the `web-frontend` components of when one-minute data collection began.
 If absent, empty, or set to "-1", no one-minute data will be displayed.
 A value of "0" indicates that one-minute data collection has always been enabled.
 Otherwise the value should be set to the UNIX timestamp of when one-minute data collection began.
 Any graph view spanning this event will default to showing five-minute granularity.

  * **`ncopies`** - Optional.
 Specify the number of copies of each metric data point that should be stored across the `data_storage` cluster.
 If not specified, it will be calculated based on the number of nodes assigned to the `data_storage` role.